 AET played a large role in the design and construction of the high-quality concrete pavements used on the project and ensuring the work met contract requirements.

-One of the AET contributions to this project was the use of wireless temperature sensors, embedded within the newly poured concrete, to monitor temperature and determine strength development of the concrete pavement, in real time.
+One of AET’s contributions to this project was the use of wireless temperature sensors, embedded within the newly poured concrete, to monitor temperature and determine strength development of the concrete pavement, in real time.

 This innovation in quality control (QC) allowed the team to identify more quickly — and with greater accuracy — when the concrete had reached maturity.
 This helped speed up schedules for subsequent pours and open new pavement to traffic without risk of damage from early age traffic loading.